 “Worst case scenario could result in the bike slipping and falling out of the turbo,” says Smith.

-Take particular care when mounting your bike on a trainer, to ensure the frame is securely and flushly attached via the quick-release or thru-axle, and that no other part of the trainer and bike are in contact with one another.
+Take particular care when mounting your bike on a trainer.
+Ensure that the frame is securely attached via the quick-release or thru-axle, and that no other part of the trainer and bike are in contact with one another.

 “Also, be careful to avoid clamping the bike too tightly,” he continues.
 “It’s human nature to tighten it up as much as possible but this can result in crushed bearings, a damaged freehub or ultimately a damaged or even cracked frame.”